FAQ

 Think U Know (a website run by an organisation called CEOP) also has some information about how you can support your child if they have experienced sexual abuse.
 You might find this useful to have a look at and it might have further signposting and resources.
 Similarly the Trauma and Grief support network has an information sheet regarding how to cope and provide support to your child in situations like these.

 It is important that you also get support at this difficult time.
 If you have not already, it would be helpful to explain the situation to your GP, they might be able to refer you for counselling or support.
-There is also a charity called We Stand.
-They support parents of children who have been sexually abused.
-They also have a helpline 0800 980 1958.

 England